Labelings vs. Embeddings: On Distributed Representations of Distances: Conclusions and Open Questions

+We uncover a wide spectrum of settings and bounds that answer our questions.
+For \Cref{q1:LabVsEmb}, in the simplest case of trees, labeling and embeddings have similar behavior, and both admit prioritization with similar bounds.
+For the least restricted case of general graphs/metrics, we find similarly that labelings and embeddings exhibit similar behavior across various distortion parameters.
+However between these two extremes, for $\ell_p$ spaces, planar graphs and treewidth $k$ graphs, we see significant separations between labelings and embeddings.

+For \Cref{q2:PriorVs}, we show that labelings admit far superior prioritized versions than their embedding counterparts in all settings other than trees, and most notably for general graphs and for planar/bounded-treewidth graphs, where no prioritized dimension is possible.
+In $\ell_p$ spaces, while we did not rule out the possibility of prioritized dimension, we demonstrate a surprising exponential gap between labelings and embeddings (also in the dependence on $\eps$).

+For \Cref{q3:priorVersion} we saw that labeling schemes have prioritized versions, in all cases other than planar graphs where instead of the desired $O(\sqrt{j})$ label size we show that $\Theta(j)$ is surprisingly necessary.
+For embeddings into $\ell_\infty$ we showed that for larger distortion some prioritized dimension is possible, even though it is much worse than its labeling counterpart.

-\begin{enumerate} \item How many coordinates are required in order to embed planar graphs -- or even treewidth $2$ graphs -- into $\ell_\infty$ with distortion $1+\eps$? \item What is the required label size for $1+\eps$ distance labeling for $\ell_p$ spaces, for $p>2$? \item Is it possible to embed $\ell_p$ spaces ($p \in [1,\infty]$) into $\ell_\infty$ with distortion $1+\eps$ and some prioritized dimension? \Cref{thm:L2toLinftyPriorLB} provided an $j^{\Omega(\frac1\eps)}$ lower bound, but did not rule out this possibility.
-The same question applies when considering constant distortion. \item All results on embedding of general graphs into $\ell_\infty$ with both prioritized distortion and dimension (\Cref{thm:GeneralGraphPriorityEmbedding},\cite{EFN18,EN19Personal}) feature prioritized {\em contractive} distortion.
-What is possible w.r.t. classic prioritzed distortion (see footnote (\ref{foot:PrioritzedContractive}))? \end{enumerate}
+Our results leave a few open questions that may be of independent interest: \begin{enumerate} \item How many coordinates are required in order to embed planar graphs -- or even treewidth $2$ graphs -- into $\ell_\infty$ with distortion $1+\eps$? \item What is the required label size for $1+\eps$ distance labeling for $\ell_p$ spaces, for $p>2$? \item Is it possible to embed $\ell_p$ spaces ($p \in [1,\infty]$) into $\ell_\infty$ with distortion $1+\eps$ and some prioritized dimension? \Cref{thm:L2toLinftyPriorLB} provided a $j^{\Omega(\frac1\eps)}$ lower bound, but did not rule out this possibility.
+The same question applies when considering constant distortion. \item All results on embedding of general graphs into $\ell_\infty$ with both prioritized distortion and dimension (our \Cref{thm:GeneralGraphPriorityEmbedding}, Theorem 15 in \cite{EFN18}, and Theorems 2,3 in \cite{EN20}) feature prioritized {\em contractive} distortion.
+What is possible w.r.t.\ classic prioritzed distortion (see footnote (\ref{foot:PrioritzedContractive}))? \end{enumerate}

 { }